ENGL430: User Experience (UX) Research

 ESOC 480 - Digital Engagement

-Past student said this course is "awesome for building up portfolio/resume/interview prep for going into UX (or other related) careers."
+Past student said this course is "awesome for building up portfolio, resume, and interview prep for going into UX (or other related) careers."

 This course is designed to be a culminating experience for the eSociety degree program, a course that engages students in practical activity as well as prepares learners for contemporary work. eSociety major and minor students as well as other undergraduates preparing for work relating to digital information or related fields can enroll in and will benefit from this course.
 Students will be given opportunities to discuss, review and reflect on their learning in their undergraduate work relative to an eSociety and will be provided the mechanisms through which their coursework can be applied to `real-world' contexts (e.g., internships, interviews with leaders in their area of study, professional shadowing experiences, service learning projects, or community-based event planning).
 Ultimately, this course provides students the opportunity to learn about what it means to be prepared in an eSociety as well as reflect on their own skill sets and the professional preparation needed for career satisfaction and success.